Canon 1100D vs Leica D-LUX 7

 - More modern: Reflects 7 years and 9 months of technical progress since the 1100D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the D-LUX 7 is the clear winner of the contest (21 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D-LUX 7 is the clear winner of the contest (22 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1100D and the D-LUX 7 in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.